iamkahvi/iamkahvi.github.io/_posts/2017-10-01-on-vlogging-and-its-dangerous-implications.md

 ---
 layout: post
-title: on blogging and its dangerous applications
+title: on vlogging and its dangerous applications
 description: whats up jake paulers
 date: 2017-10-01
 ---